Cayman Key Replacement Pricing

 Can You Program a Cayman Key Yourself?

-No self-programming option exists for the 987.1 Cayman.
-The Porsche Immobilizer system requires professional diagnostic tools and security codes to learn a new transponder.
-You need a locksmith or dealer for this one.
+There is no self-programming path for the 2006-2008 Cayman.
+The factory immobilizer requires professional diagnostic tools and the correct security codes to learn a new transponder chip.
+A locksmith or dealer is the only way forward on this generation.

-You can resync the remote buttons after a battery change by turning the ignition to position 2 and holding the unlock button until the horn honks.
-But this only restores lock and unlock functions.
-It does not program a new transponder or add a new key to the immobilizer.
-For that, you need professional tools.
+On a 2009-2012 flip key Cayman, you can resync the remote buttons after a battery swap by turning the ignition to position 2 and holding the unlock button until the horn sounds.
+That restores lock and unlock functions only.
+It does not add a new key to the factory immobilizer or program a new transponder chip.
+Professional tools are still required for anything beyond that basic resync.

-The 981 Cayman uses server-based authentication for key programming.
-There is no self-programming procedure.
-Every new key has to be authorized through Porsche servers using specialized equipment.
+The 2013-2016 Cayman uses server-based authentication for smart key programming.
+There is no owner-accessible procedure for this.
+Every new key has to be authorized through Porsche servers with specialized equipment, which puts it firmly in professional territory.

 How It Works